chevereto/v4-docs/developer/api/api-v1.md

 # 🖼 API Version 1.1

-💡 Chevereto API V1 was introduced in Chevereto V2 and it allows to upload pictures as guest (or as logged user) to a Chevereto website.
+Chevereto API V1 was introduced in Chevereto V2 and it allows to upload pictures as guest to a Chevereto website.

-✅ Chevereto V4 updates API V1 to 1.1 introducing support for **user API keys** as more upload parameters including title, width, and more.
+Chevereto V4 updates API V1 to 1.1 introducing support for **user API keys** and more upload parameters including title, width, and more.

 ## Key

-API V1.1 works with an user key, which is available for each user at `/settings/api`.
+API V1.1 works with an user key which is available for each user at `/settings/api`.
 Admin user can set the public API key for guest uploads at the [Dashboard panel](https://v4-admin.chevereto.com/settings/api.html).

 ## Request method

-API V1 calls can be done using the POST or GET request methods.
+API V1 calls can be made using POST or GET request methods.

 👉 POST request method is **recommended**.